 Neil Stryker is commander of NASA’s three-man Pilgrim space mission.
 As they begin their return journey, the capsule goes out of control.
 Styker wakes up in a hospital back on Earth.
 He then finds that he is being held prisoner and that his doctor lacks knowledge of many basic facts about Earth history.
 Stryker makes an escape to discover that he is not on Earth but a parallel world known as Terra that exists in an orbit on the opposite side of the sun to Earth.
 This world there has been united under a totalitarian regime known as The Perfect Order, which maintains strict control.
 Stryker is listed as a wanted fugitive and pursued by George Benedict and the security forces.
 With the aid of various others, Stryker seeks to find a way to get back home.

 The Counter Earth theme has a history that goes all the way back to the astronomical musings of Greek philosophers such as Aristotle and Philolaus.
 The post-Ptolmaic abandonment of the Earth-centric universe caused such claims to die away, although they have found renewed interest in the 20th Century with UFO believers and online conspiracy theorists.
 With the idea having been rendered nonsensical by modern astronomical science, Counter Earths fail to appear in much in the way of literary science-fiction.
 The theme has however found popularity on film.
-The first appearance was planet Mondas in the now lost Doctor Who episode The Tenth Planet (1966), a former twin Earth that was home to the Cybermen in their first appearance.
+The first appearance was planet Mondas in the Doctor Who episode The Tenth Planet (1966), a former twin Earth that was home to the Cybermen in their first appearance.
 The idea received full flowering in the Gerry Anderson film Doppelganger/Journey to the Far Side of the Sun (1969) wherein astronaut Roy Thinnes lands on what he thinks is Earth only to find that everything is in mirror reverse.
 The nonsensical idea that Earth has a twin planet where everything happens in tandem was also alive and well in recent years in Another Earth (2011), which received some reasonable festival acclaim, and Lars von Trier’s Melancholia (2011).